Petlaz/ai_rag_assistant/README.md

 ```

 The JSON/JSONL file should include each question alongside expected snippets or keywords used to check whether the retrieved passages are relevant.
-See `data/samples/queries.jsonl` for a template.
+See `data/samples/queries.jsonl` for a template—sample entries cover attention concepts, BLEU scores, and positional encoding.

 Run unit tests to validate ingestion and retriever utilities: